mobb-dev/rules/README.md

 |          -- express                       <-- The framework you're writting the rule for
 ```

-as we encourage contributors to write rules that not only detect issues but can also fix them, you may have multiple rules for similar vulnerabilities to address the different formatting.
-In those cases, you should re-use the message and metadata include in the different rules.
+as we encourage contributors to write rules that not only detect issues but can also fix them, you may have multiple rules for similar vulnerabilities to address different contexts and formatting styles.
+In these cases, you should re-use the message and metadata in the different rules.

 ### 2. Create your rule
 When creating the rule, follow the guidelines provided for the open-source engine you want to use.
 It is very important to include a description of the problem and how to fix it with references to external resources such as a [`CWE`](https://cwe.mitre.org/) and [`OWASP`](https://owasp.org/Top10/) categorization